Stopping the spread of kauri dieback

 Not all kauri trees are protected by DOC or other government agencies within the kauri region.
 There are many private properties that have kauri trees.
 It is important that these are also protected.

 Communicating with the public

-Currently there is no cure for kauri dieback.
-Everybody that visits kauri forests needs to be part of the effort to slow the spread of kauri dieback.
+A the moment there is no cure for kauri dieback.
+Everybody that visits kauri forests needs to help slow its spread.
 It is important that the scientists, conservation experts, and biosecurity experts communicate well with the public.